domsson/fakesteak/README.md

 ## Performance

-I've compared CPU and RAM usage against that of `cmatrix`, `tmatrix` and `unimatrix` a little.
+I've compared CPU and RAM usage against that of [`cmatrix`](https://github.com/abishekvashok/cmatrix), [`tmatrix`](https://github.com/M4444/TMatrix) and [`unimatrix`](https://github.com/will8211/unimatrix) a little, all of which offer better portability and more featuers.
 CPU usage is from `top`, memory via `smem`, looking at PSS.
-I've ran all three with settings that give somewhat similar visual results, in a full screen terminal (1920x1080 px).
+I've ran all programs in urxvt, with settings that give somewhat similar visual results, in a full screen terminal (1920x1080 px).
 Here are the approximate findings:

 |           | CPU   | RAM    | Language | ran as                     |
 |-----------|-------|--------|----------|----------------------------|